Frank Luntz: State of the Republican Party

 In August 2020, Luntz was asked what the defining principles of the Republican Party were, to which he responded, "You know, I don't have a history of dodging questions.
 But I don't know how to answer that.
 There is no consistent philosophy.
 You can't say it's about making America great again at a time of Covid and economic distress and social unrest.
 It's just not credible."

 Midterm election 2022

-On election day in 2022, Nov.
-8, Luntz tweeted his prediction: "When the dust settles from the 2022 midterms, the GOP will have between 233–240 House seats – outdoing their total from 1994.
+On November 8, 2022, Luntz tweeted his prediction: "When the dust settles from the 2022 midterms, the GOP will have between 233–240 House seats – outdoing their total from 1994.
 Republicans also will take control of the Senate, but that won't be clear until Friday.
 Top issues for 2022 voters: 1.
 The economy 2.
 Inflation and rising prices 3.
 Crime...
 6. Abortion...